How to Crack Your Lower Back?

 - Lower back pain

-- Sciatica, a burning pain that radiates through the buttocks and to the legs
+- Sciatica, a burning pain that radiates through the buttocks and into the legs

 - Numbness, tingling, or weakness that radiates into the lower extremities